 Thinking about building an app?
-Concerned about app development costs?
+You probably asking yourself, “how much does it cost to build an app?”
 While it’s true apps can be expensive, they don’t have to be.
 A lot depends on what you create and how you create it.
 So before you jump in, do a little homework — it’s pretty easy to figure out your own cost estimate.

 In addition to our powerful app building platform, BuildFire has an experienced mobile app development team.
 Let us share what we know so you can estimate your own mobile app development costs.

 While every project is different, there are some common variables, like app complexity, mobile platforms (Apple, Google, Windows, etc) and the location of the development resources.
 Understanding these variables is key to estimating costs, so let’s take a look at each.

 Broadly speaking, app complexity can be divided into four categories: 1) Simple, 2) Complex, 3) Large enterprise apps, and 4) Gaming.